megado123/searchpatent/README.md

 3. Manually run the **setup.py** file to download the nltk stopwords

-4. The SqlLite database is included, but it can be dropped and created throug the **runserver.py** file Running the **runserver.py** file with the argument: 'dropdb' to drop the database Running the **runserver.py** file with the argument: 'initdb' to create the database
+4. The SqlLite database is included, but it can be dropped and created through the **runserver.py** file Running the **runserver.py** file with the argument: 'dropdb' to drop the database Running the **runserver.py** file with the argument: 'initdb' to create the database